edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 A simple approach would be to search "cancer" and start reading the *most cited* papers.
 This not only is labor-intensive, but the *most cited* papers also do not necessarily represent a diverse range of research areas.

 Another approach would be to look at categories described by cancer institutes such as [cancer.gov](https://www.cancer.gov/research/areas).
-While these institutes provide qualitative descriptions, it does not provide the most prominent medical terms, nor enable us to detect distributions and trends in the field.
+While these institutes provide qualitative descriptions, it does not provide the most prominent medical terms, nor enable us to detect **distributions** and **trends** of topics in the field.

 ## A Solution
 [Topic Modeling](https://en.wikipedia.org/wiki/Topic_model) is an [unsupervised machine learning](https://en.wikipedia.org/wiki/Unsupervised_learning) algorithm that extracts topics from a set of documents.
 The specific topic modeling algorithm I applied was [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (LDA), which looks for words that frequently appear together.
 I coupled it with [Term Frequency-Inverse Document Frequency](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) (TFIDF), which prioritizes rare words over common words.